hikeventures/hikeventures.github.io/_posts/reviews/2018-02-25-mixpre-3-sennheiser-mke-600-rycote-super-softie-strut-STR-MP3.markdown

 <amp-img src="https://farm5.staticflickr.com/4757/39766771144_fe0207826d_k.jpg" layout="responsive" width="2048" height="1356" alt="MixPre-3, Sennheiser MKE 600, Rycote Super Softie, Strut STR-MP3 review test"></amp-img>
 <br>
 <!--more-->

+The Sound Devices MixPre-3 is an audio recorder which is a bit more on the expensive side.
+However, the built quality is excellent and I was also told by Sound Devices that it could take a few splashes (but was recommended to buy an additional bag for it to be on the safe side).
+Usually, I am operating the device in basic mode.
+There is also an advanced mode but then you have to adjust quite a bit by yourself.
+Sound Devices also told me that the sampling rate of the MixPre-3 might be increased to 192 kHz.
+At least it's on the wish list of many users.
+Nevertheless, I am not sure if the human ear can actually hear a difference between 192 kHz and 96 kHz.

 <amp-img src="https://farm5.staticflickr.com/4649/40434133382_0ede0a9ef4_k.jpg" layout="responsive" width="2048" height="1356" alt="MixPre-3, Sennheiser MKE 600, Rycote Super Softie, Strut STR-MP3 review test"></amp-img>
 <br>